 Central Nervous System

-Drug Type Outlook (Revenue, USD Million, 2013 - 2025)
+Drug Type Outlook (Revenue, USD Million, 2017 - 2030)

 Large Molecules (Biopharmaceuticals)

-Regional Outlook (Revenue, USD Million, 2013 - 2025)
+Regional Outlook (Revenue, USD Million, 2017 - 2030)

 b.
-The global drug discovery outsourcing market size was estimated at USD 2.8 billion in 2019 and is expected to reach USD 3.1 billion in 2020.
+The global drug discovery outsourcing market size was estimated at USD 3.3 billion in 2021 and is expected to reach USD 3.5 billion in 2022.

 b.
-The global drug discovery outsourcing market is expected to grow at a compound annual growth rate of 8.1% from 2017 to 2025 to reach USD 4.4 billion by 2025.
+The global drug discovery outsourcing market is expected to grow at a compound annual growth rate of 7.4% from 2022 to 2030 to reach USD 6.3 billion by 2030.

 b.
-North America dominated the drug discovery outsourcing market with a share of 36.2% in 2019.
+North America dominated the drug discovery outsourcing market with a share of 35.7% in 2021.
 This is attributable to the higher adoption of technological advancements, the presence of well-established research infrastructure, the presence of key players, and higher investments in drug discovery R&D.

 b.
 Some key players operating in the drug discovery outsourcing market include Albany Molecular Research Inc.; EVOTEC; Laboratory Corporation of America Holdings; GenScript; Pharmaceutical Product Development, LLC; Charles River; WuXi AppTec; Merck & Co., Inc.; Thermo Fisher Scientific Inc.; Dalton Pharma Services; Oncodesign; Jubilant Biosys; DiscoverX Corporation; and QIAGEN.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."

 Multiple therapeutic regimens are being followed across the globe in attempts to come up with a reliable treatment for Covid-19.
 One line of treatment includes the use of hydroxychloroquine, while a second treatment line focuses to use antiviral drugs used in the disease management of HIV.
 Both these approaches have surged demand from advanced antivirals and antimalarial drugs.
 This impacts the drug manufacturers as an off label indication for these drug classes has to be worked upon.
 At the moment, the WHO has not prescribed any of these approaches, neither they have commented if one is better than the other.
 The report will account for Covid19 as a key market contributor.